 When it comes to making wood pellets the biggest problem that you will come across is a blocked pellet mill die.
-In this post I wish to explain some of the most common reasons a pellet mill can become blocked and how to go about fixing the issue.
+When it happens it can be extremely frustrating.
+Not only due to the amount of time it can take to remove and clean the die.
+But also due to the fact once the die is blocked you are not able to use your time to be making pellets.
+You are also far more likely to block a pellet mill die making wood pellets apposed to other biomass or feed pellets.
+In this post, I wish to explain some of the most common reasons a pellet mill die can become blocked and how to go about fixing the issue.
 First I’ll provide some highlights on how to avoid a blocked wood pellet mill die.

 How To Avoid a Blocked Pellet Mill Die (Highlights)

 A polishing material needs to be processed through the pellet mill to prepare a new die or to clean up the holes within an older/used die.

 your wood is too moist (above 15% moisture content) or the particles are too large (above 6mm) this could also lead to a pellet mill die blockage.

 - Start By Feeding the Pellet Mill Slowly